Kansas lawmakers poised to lure Kansas City Chiefs from Missouri, despite economists' concerns

 The rivalry between Kansas and Missouri can be traced as far back as the lead-up to the Civil War, before Kansas was even a state.
 People from Missouri came from the east, hoping in vain to create another slave state like their own.
 Both sides looted, burned and killed across the border.

 There also was a century-long sports rivalry between the University of Kansas and University of Missouri.
-And for years the two states burned through hundreds of millions of dollars to lure businesses to one side of the border or the other in the Kansas City area in the pursuit of jobs.
+And for years the two states burned through hundreds of millions of dollars to lure businesses to one side of the border or the other in the pursuit of jobs.
 They called an uneasy truce in 2019.

 Missouri officials are pledging to be equally aggressive to keep the Royals and Chiefs, and not only because they view them as economic assets.